SquareBracketAssociates/PharoByExample-english/README.markdown

 Tests are automatically generated from the LaTeX sources.

+Grab a recent Pharo image and move it to the folder Pharo book folder.
+Do *not* use a 1-click image, since the actual image should be located at the same level as the PBE1.tex file.

-To run the tests, load the package PBE-Testing from the following SqueakSource project, and save the image to the same location as the PBE.tex main file.
+To run the tests, load the package PBE-Testing from the following SqueakSource project:

 	MCHttpRepository
 	    location: 'http://www.squeaksource.com/PharoByExample'